Great Lakes Valley Conference: Recent history

-Divisional Play
+Divisional play

-The GLVC first adopted divisional play in 1996, for volleyball only.
-That sport competed in Blue and Green divisions until 2004, when it returned to a single table.
+The GLVC first adopted divisional play in 1996, for women's volleyball only.
+That sport competed in Blue and Green divisions (named for the conference's colors) until 2004, when it returned to a single table.
 All other sports competed in a single table until the conference expanded to fourteen members in 2005, when two seven-team divisions were adopted for basketball and most other core sports.

 The organizational structure of the conference has varied dramatically since then, reflecting changes in membership and in the overall number of league members.
 As an added variable, the same structure has never been applied across all sports in any given year.
-For example, men's and women's basketball played in two divisions from 2005-9 and again from 2011-17, three divisions in 2009-11, 2017-18, and 2020-22, and in a single table in 2018-20 and 2022-23, while during the same years, men's and women's soccer always played a single table.
+For example, since 2005, men's and women's basketball have played in two divisions in ten seasons (from 2005–06 through 2008–09 and again from 2011–12 through 2016–17), three divisions in five seasons (2009–10, 2010–11, 2017–18, 2020–21, and 2021–22), and in a single table in five seasons (2018–19, 2019–20, 2022–23, 2023–24, and 2024–25).
+Meanwhile, during the same years, men's and women's soccer always played a single table.
 Two-division structures have been labeled East-West or Blue-Green, while three-division structures have been labeled East-West-North or East-West-Central.

-As of 2022-23, the GLVC has divisional play in baseball and in men's and women's tennis, and plays a single table in all other sports with regular season competition.
+As of 2025–26, the GLVC has divisional play in men's and women's tennis, and plays a single table in all other sports with regular season competition.